-We achieved that by transforming the space originally divided in several rooms into an open floor plan, a reminder of an art gallery, expect one that has also magnificent views of Central Park.
+We achieved that by transforming the space originally divided into several rooms into an open floor plan, a reminder of an art gallery, expect one that has also magnificent views of Central Park.

 By also keeping compact, yet comfortable bedrooms and bathrooms, and dedicating openness and spaciousness to the common areas, we were able to achieve a visually uninterrupted space.

-All furniture are very light in color to not compete with the art, thus contributing for an open reading of the overall space.
+All furniture is very light in color to not compete with the art, thus contributing to an open reading of the overall space.